Friday, December 21, 12:00-1:00

 In the introduction to his book, Telushkin observes that a Jewish sensibility shows concern for certain subjects and values.
 Last week, we began to discuss two of those subjects: antisemitism and financial success.
 This week we’ll continue to look at those and other subjects that may preoccupy a Jewish sensibility (and whether Jews have a monopoly on such preoccupations).
 Our focus will be guided by the introduction and first chapter of Telushkin’s Jewish Humor: What the Best Jewish Jokes Say About Jews (pp. 15-39).

-Our informal discussion group meets every Friday, from 12-1, in Unger Hall at Congregation Beth Ha Tephila.
+Our informal discussion group meets every Friday from 12-1 in the Social Hall at the newly renovated Congregation Beth Israel on Murdock Avenue.
 All are welcome to join us, regardless of their level of expertise.
-Dr. Katz, a professor of Middle East history at the Berklee College of Music, will be joining our study group on June 15 and speaking to the public on June 17.
-Copies of Dr. Katz’s book are available at a variety of internet outlets.
+Copies of Telushkin’s book are available on a variety of internet outlets.
 If you have questions, please contact Jay Jacoby at firstname.lastname@example.org.